ajith1234/CTEC3905-Website/README.md

 editor used: vscode

 # Result

+The final result looks like this
 ![Alt text](imgs/result.png)

-The final result looks like this. please note there is a section below the the bg image where i can add more content, such as notes and reminders easily
+please note there is a footer below the the bg image where I can add more content, such as notes and reminders easily.
+You will see this when using the site